jlvFlores/jlvFlores/README.md

 const myWorkLife = {
   currentProject: '[To-Do list](https://github.com/jlvFlores/To-Do-list)',
   currentLearning: ['ES6', 'Webpack'],
-  collaborationOpportunities: 'looking to collaborate on any JavaScript activities',
+  collaborationOpportunities: 'Looking to collaborate on any JavaScript activities',
-  needHelpWith: 'mapping in JavaScript', 🙏
+  needHelpWith: 'Mapping in JavaScript', 🙏
 }
 ```
 ### Some insight about me

 - 💬 Ask me about the meaning of life. \*cough cough\* *42*
-- ⚡ Fun fact: I'm not on anything illegal this is just how I am when I'm bored.
+- ⚡ **Fun fact:** I'm not on anything, this is just how I am when I'm bored.

 ### You can reach out to me through